Bendroflumethiazide / nadolol Side Effects

 Applies to bendroflumethiazide / nadolol: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking bendroflumethiazide / nadolol:Less common
+You should check with your doctor immediately if any of these side effects occur when taking bendroflumethiazide / nadolol:Less common

 - Blurred vision